 Because Fury is based upon dealing and taking damage, if neither of these things happen for more than one round in a row Fury will begin to decay as follows:

-- after one round of no combat related instants/ , no Fury decay
+- after one round of no combat related instants/action, no Fury decay

-- after two rounds of no combat related instants/ , current Fury is cut in half
+- after two rounds of no combat related instants/action, current Fury is cut in half

-This only applies to rounds where the Fury Class is in control of their character, therefore things likeeffects like don’t cause Fury Decay.
+This only applies to rounds where the Fury Class is in control of their character, therefore things like CC effects like stun don’t cause Fury Decay.

 At the end of a battle, current Fury immediately decays to half, and unless another battle immediately follows within approximately 2 minutes (in-game time), all Fury is lost.